 - Giant schnauzer

 - German. shorthaired pointers.
-(Click here to check if German shorthaired points are good for first-time dog owners)
+(Click here to check if German shorthaired pointers are good for first-time dog owners)

 - Labrador retrievers